ReconOS/reconos.github.io/gettingstarted/tutorial/index.md

 "bootm 0x3000000 - 0x2A00000\0"
 ```

-To adjust U-Boot to the configuration of the Zynq Processing System, disable
+To adjust U-Boot to the configuration of the Zynq Processing System as provided in the
-the following features by opening `$WD/u-boot-xlnx/include/configs/zynq_zed.h`
+reverence designs of ReconOS, disable the following features
-and commenting out the follwing features:
+by opening `$WD/u-boot-xlnx/include/configs/zynq_zed.h` and commenting out the following lines:

 ```
 #define CONFIG_ZYNQ_QSPI